-Book Review: Music from Around the World for Recorder December 17 2018
+Book Review: Music from Around the World for Three-Part Recorder Ensembles December 17 2018

-Music from Around the World for Recorder, edition II, by Michael Preston, is a robust collection of wonderful tunes and arrangements representing cultures of the world, designed and composed for three recorders — soprano, alto, and tenor.
+Music from Around the World for Three-Part Recorder Ensembles, edition II, by Michael Preston, is a robust collection of wonderful tunes and arrangements representing cultures of the world, designed and composed for three recorders — soprano, alto, and tenor.

 Michael Preston’s book has in it all that is needed to envelop youngsters in beautiful harmony.
 His thoughtful and beautiful arrangements are fashioned to avoid technical difficulties that can be found in some recorder arrangements.
 Smooth and lovely are all of the tunes and harmonies.
 The “Around the World” part of his beautiful collection brings a multicultural element, rare in most collections that supports world geography and history lessons.
 A universe of understanding comes to a class through music that defies explanation in words — all in one marvelous collection!